VIDEO SERIES: Canada's 2018 VRIC Companies Highlighted in OTCQX Video Series

 The series of one-on-one interviews with senior executives of OTCQX companies provides a snapshot of their respective businesses and investment profiles:

-- Jeff Swinoga, CEO, First Mining Gold Corp.
-(TSX: FF) (OTCQX: FFMGF)
+- Amir Adnani, Chairman and Founding CEO, GoldMining Inc. (TSX-V: GOLD) (OTCQX: GLDLF; GOLWF)

-- Robin Goad, President and CEO, Fortune Minerals Limited (TSX: FT) (OTCQX: FTMDF)
+- George Glasier, Director, President and CEO, Western Uranium Corp.
+(CSE: WUC) (OTCQX: WSTRF)

-- Jack Stoch, Director, President and CEO, Globex Mining Enterprises Inc. (TSX: GMX) (OTCQX: GLBXF)
+- Jeff Pontius, President and CEO, Corvus Gold, Inc. (TSX: KOR) (OTCQX: CORVF)

 In the interviews, the companies discuss: